kjabr/ACL-PUB-SUB/README.md

 ### On the Web server:

-Install a web server daemon (say Apache2) on the web server.
+If not already running, install a web server daemon (say Apache2) on the web server.
 Then install the Kafka Python module:

 `pip install kafka-python`